Samsung mobile phones rated

 Samsung is a household name, but are its products actually any good?
 Here, we reveal whether Samsung smartphones truly deserve your attention or whether you should shift your gaze to another brand.

-We’ve found that not all Samsung mobile phones are equal: alongside some Best Buys, our tests have also unearthed Don’t Buys that you shouldn’t touch with a bargepole.
+We’ve found that not all Samsung mobile phones are equal: alongside some Best Buys, our tests have also unearthed some that are significantly less impressive.
 If you want to read up on a specific handset, head to our Samsung mobile phone reviews.

 Scroll down for a snapshot of how Samsung smartphones hold up in our test lab.
 Only logged-in Which? members can view our exclusive ratings and verdicts in the table below.
 If you’re not yet a member, sign up for a £1 trial to get instant access.